Samuel Furman Hunt: Youth and Civil War

-Public service
+Political career

 In October 1869, Hunt was elected to the Ohio Senate, and he served 1870 and 1871.
 He was elected President Pro-Tempore of the Ohio Senate, being the youngest person in that position up to that point.
 He introduced the legislation to establish the University of Cincinnati, where he was a director 1872–1890 and chairman of the board for eleven of those years.

 In 1871, Hunt was the Democratic nominee for Lieutenant Governor of Ohio.
 He lost to Republican Jacob Mueller.
 In 1873 he was a delegate to the constitutional convention that wrote a new constitution for the state.
 In 1878, Governor Richard M. Bishop appointed him Judge Advocate General of Ohio, with rank of Brigadier General.

 In 1880, Hunt was the nominee for Ohio's 1st congressional district, losing to Benjamin Butterworth.
 In 1882, he moved from Springdale to Glendale.
 In January 1890, Governor James E. Campbell appointed him to the seat on the Superior Court of Cincinnati vacated when William Howard Taft was made United States Solicitor General.
 He was elected for the remaining three years of Taft's term in April that year, and to a full five-year term in 1893.
 He served 1890 to 1898.
 Ill health led him to refrain from running for another term.